 I hope my perspective has helped show the importance of avoiding some of the biggest mistakes, and grabbing some of the easiest wins, with service status update messages.
 Please leave your feedback in the comments or tweet to me at @xaprb!

-We like to think Statuspage is an important tool for any any businesses.
+We like to think Statuspage is an important tool for any business.
 You could sweat the details on hosting and providing the page yourself.
-Or let us do it so you can focus on what really matters to your team and customers.
+Or sign up for Statuspage and focus on what really matters to your team and customers.

-And, of course, our free trial is free forever.
+And, of course, our free plan is free forever.

 This post was originally published on the Statuspage blog in 2016.